kaliop-uk/ezmigrationbundle/README.md

     bin/behat @KaliopBundleMigrationBundle

 ## Usage

 All commands accept the standard Symfony/eZ publish 5 options, although some of them might not have any effect on the command's execution.

-    --help (-h)           Display this help message.
-    --quiet (-q)          Do not output any message.
-    --verbose (-v|vv|vvv) Increase the verbosity of messages: 1 for normal output, 2 for more verbose output and 3 for debug --version (-V)        Display this application version.
-    --ansi                Force ANSI output.
-    --no-ansi             Disable ANSI output.
-    --no-interaction (-n) Do not ask any interactive question.
-    --shell (-s)          Launch the shell.
-    --process-isolation   Launch commands from shell as a separate process.
-    --env (-e)            The Environment name. (default: "dev") --no-debug            Switches off debug mode.
-    --siteaccess          SiteAccess to use for operations.
-If not provided, default siteaccess will be used

 ### Generating new empty migration files

-The bundle provides a command to easily generate a new skeleton migration definition file in a specific bundle's MigrationVersions folder.
+The bundle provides a command to easily generate a new blank migration definition file in a specific bundle.

-Generate command's help output:

-    php ezpublish/console --help kaliop:migration:generate
-    Usage:
-     kaliop:migration:generate [--type[="..."]] [--dbserver[="..."]] [bundle]

-    Arguments:
-     bundle                The bundle to generate the migration definition file in. eg.: AcmeMigrationBundle

-    Options:
-     --type                The type of migration file to generate. (yml, php, sql) (default: "yml") --dbserver            The type of the database server the sql migration is for. (mysql, postgre) (default: "mysql") --help (-h)           Display this help message.
-     --quiet (-q)          Do not output any message.
-     --no-interaction (-n) Do not ask any interactive question.

-    Help:
-     The kaliop:migration:generate command generates a skeleton migration definition file:

-     ./ezpublish/console kaliop:migration:generate bundlename

-     You can optionally specify the file type to generate with --type:

-     ./ezpublish/console kaliop:migration:generate --type=yml bundlename

-     For SQL type migration you can optionally specify the database server type the migration is for with --dbserver:

-     ./ezpublish/console kaliop:migration:generate --type=sql --dbserver=mysql bundlename

-For example to generate a new migration version in the KBase Simple Content Types bundle using yml:
+For example:

     php ezpublish/console kaliop:migration:generate --type=yml KaliopKBaseSimpleContentTypesBundle

-The above command will place a new yml skeleton file in the MigrationVersions directory of the Simple Content Types bundle.
+The above command will place a new yml skeleton file in the `MigrationVersions` directory of the KaliopKBaseSimpleContentTypes bundle.

-If the directory does not exists then the command will fail with an error that the destination folder is doesn't exist.
+If the directory does not exists then the command will fail with an error message.

-If the command was successful it will create a new yml file named with the following pattern: YYYYMMDDHHMMSS_place_holder.yml
+If the command is successful it will create a new yml file named with the following pattern: YYYYMMDDHHMMSS_place_holder.yml

-The contents of the skeleton Yaml file is stored in the GenerateCommand::$ymlTemplate and the skeleton PHP file's contents in GenerateCommand::$phpTemplate.
+(the contents of the skeleton Yaml file are stored in the GenerateCommand::$ymlTemplate and the skeleton PHP file's contents in GenerateCommand::$phpTemplate)

 ### Listing all migrations and their status